dsccommunity/StorageDsc/source/DSCResources/DSC_OpticalDiskDriveLetter/README.md

 Get-CimInstance -ClassName Win32_CDROMDrive
 ```

-Warning: Adding and removing optical drive devices to a system may cause the
+> Warning: Adding and removing optical drive devices to a system may cause the
-order the optical drives appear in the system to change.
+> order the optical drives appear in the system to change.
 Therefore, the
-drive ordinal number may be affected in these situations.
+> drive ordinal number may be affected in these situations.

+If the `DiskId` that is specified is greater than the number of manageable
+optical disk drives in the system, then the resource will write a warning to
+the log and will not attempt to set the drive letter.
+This will also occur
+if there are no manageable optical disk drives in the system.

-## Detection of Optical Disk Drives
+## Detection of Manageable Optical Disk Drives

 This resource is intended to manage _permanent_ optical disk drives that are
 either physically present in the system or are presented to the system by